themrleon/tui-mp3-player/README.md

 ![demo](https://github.com/user-attachments/assets/beb6f021-f617-48c3-95d1-bb117f57e458)

-# What is ncurses, mpg123 and TUI ?
+# What's ncurses, mpg123 and TUI ?
-> TUI (Terminal User Interface) is app-like experiences via menus inside the terminal, like the `htop` tool.
+* TUI (Terminal User Interface) is app-like experiences via menus inside the terminal, like the `htop` tool.
-> Ncurses is the essential library used to build TUIs, it's almost always pre-installed as it's a core dependency for many system tools.
+* Ncurses is the essential library used to build TUIs, it's almost always pre-installed as it's a core dependency for many system tools.
-> mpg123 is a classic MP3 player for the terminal.
+* mpg123 is a classic MP3 player for the terminal.

 # Why ?
 Existing tools are too complicated to compile for embedded systems, all I needed was a simple, no dependencies TUI mp3 player, but none of the existing tools I tried had binaries for my raspberry pi 32 bit ARMv6, and compilling them from source required lots of odd libraries with different versions from the ones my OS had, things got very time consumming and got nowhere, that is why I made this.